no-google-in-china/no-google-in-china.github.io/README.md

 You may have heard that there is no Google( as well as Facebook, Twitter ) in China.
 Of course there is Google China as business entity, and of 2017-2018 it is even expending its presense.

-However since about 2013 there is no Google servers within China, that already make requests travel over longer distance, and not as much instant as most are used now.
+However since about 2013 there is no Google servers within China, that already makes requests travel over longer distance, and not as much instant responses as most people are used to now when using Internet.

 Next, all services are blocked.
 There is no google.com, any google*.com, android.com, Google Play Android application market, Youtube, almost all services and products are not available.